teamrg/hackfree/README.md

 Play as a Rover trying to make it to the surface of Mars, dodging aliens, alien space guns, and thunderclouds on your way.

 The game uses machine learning and audio file analysis to generate obstacles based on songs, so keep with the beat or get vaporized.

+Run using 'python game.py song1.wav'
+A game controller is necessary.

+Dependencies:
+scikit-learn